kellybrower/invertBMPHaskell/README.txt

 for by the author.

-Also if you don't take the precaution to follow the instructions and run Main from the terminal within blockappsKB, you can get some funny behavior such as the error message appending "Inverted" to the front of it.
+Also if you don't take the precaution to follow the instructions and run Main from the terminal within the folder to which you downloaded invertedBMPHaskell, you can get some funny behavior such as the error message appending "Inverted" to the front of it.
 (At least I did)

 Try double clicking the executable in your Finder and provide filepaths in lieu